What Are Microgreens?

 Growing microgreens can be a profitable business.

 As knowledge and awareness about microgreens grows, so does the demand for them.
 There are people out there who literally make thousands of dollars a month growing microgreens in their basement.
 Of course, success varies, and no results are guaranteed.
 In my research into the profitablility of growing microgreens as a business I have discovered that as much, if not more, time is spent processing, packaging and marketing the microgreens as is spent in actually growing them.
 Because they are a fresh and perishable commodity, much of the success depends on the area in which one lives, the demand in that particular area, and the number of other growers within a certain radius.

 [The COVID-19 outbreak has greatly affected the restaurant business, which has previously been one of the major consumers of commercially grown microgreens.
 I am not qualified to give financial or business advice.
 Please find someone who is before launching into any enterprise.]

 Just try them.

 If you haven’t tried microgreens for yourself yet, you are missing out.
 They are one of the easiest and quickest ways to add a huge boost of flavor and nutrition into your diet.

 If you’re brave and adventurous, go ahead and take the plunge into growing some of your own food right in your own kitchen.
-Our guide to growing them can be found in our article “Instructions for Growing Microgreens Indoors.”
+Our guide to growing them can be found in our article “Easy, 8-Step Method For Growing Microgreens Indoors.”